 Welcome to the OER adventure!
 Please look over this guide and ask questions.
 OERs are open educational resources which serve as low- or no-cost alternatives to traditional print textbooks, reducing the cost of education for students.
-OERs also provide faculty more freedom and creativity to craft or adapt a textbook that suits their teaching program.
-At Jefferson faculty are adopting and adapting OER material from different sources.
+OERs also provide faculty more freedom and creativity to craft or adapt a textbook that suits their teaching needs.
+At Jefferson, faculty are adopting and adapting OER material from different sources.
 There are lots of options!

-Josh, Dawn, Cynthia, Lynn and Leah have taken existing open texts and adapted them for their own classes in a Lumen Learning shell.
+Dawn, Cynthia, Lynn and Leah have taken existing open texts and adapted them for their own classes in a Lumen Learning shell.

 Brian uses the Excelsior Online Writing Lab.